Downstream packagers often want to package Hypothesis. Here are some guidelines.

 The primary guideline is this: If you are not prepared to keep up with the Hypothesis release schedule, don’t.
 You will annoy me and are doing your users a disservice.

-Hypothesis has quite a frequent release schedule.
+Hypothesis has a very frequent release schedule.
 It’s rare that it goes a week without a release, and there are often multiple releases in a given week.

 If you are prepared to keep up with this schedule, you might find the rest of this document useful.

 These are available from the GitHub releases page.
 The tarballs on pypi are intended for installation from a Python tool such as pip and should not be considered complete releases.
 Requests to include additional files in them will not be granted.
 Their absence is not a bug.

 Hypothesis is designed to work with a range of Python versions.
 Currently supported are: